Sant720/sandwich/content/docs/sandwich/core-principles.md

 Bread should make up **about one-quarter of the total sandwich volume**.
 This makes the bread substantial enough to hold everything together, but not so dominant that it overshadows the filling or makes the sandwich difficult to eat.

-Fuller breads like **bagels, baguettes, and ciabatta** often contain more interior crumb than needed.
+Fuller breads like **bagels, baguettes, and ciabatta** are often more dense and may benefit from crumb manipulation.
 Using your fingers to **remove interior crumb** will help:

 - Prevent an overly bready sandwich.
 - Create a **trench** to cradle ingredients.
 - Reduce slippage caused by rounded or domed bread interiors.
-- Improve comfort and reduce compression during bites.
+- Improve comfort and reduce excessive compression during bites.

 > [!tip]
 > Use the **bread's composition** to guide your adjustments.
 Chewy, dense, or highly domed breads may require more crumb manipulation, while soft or airy breads may not need any at all.